-Scientific software for the rhythms analysis, time series analysis and forecasting.
+The scientific software for the rhythms analysis, time series analysis and forecasting.

-Download now this fully functional version and complete solutions (For PC Windows 98, ME, NT, 2000, Vista, XP 32, XP 64, W7 32, W7 64, W8, W9) with English and French help...
+Download this fully functional and complete version (For PC Windows 98, ME, NT, 2000, Vista, XP 32, XP 64, W7 32, W7 64, W8, W9, W10) including help in both English and French...

 How to define a rhythm using a scientific methodology by Jean de Prins.